-Boats depart from Torrevieja’s port at 11.00am and return to the port at 5.00pm.
-Departures occur Tuesday, Thursday, and on Saturdays.
+Boats depart from Torrevieja’s port at 11.00 am and return to the port at 7.00 pm.
+Departures occur daily during the summer.

 Tickets can be purchased from the port 30 minutes prior to the boat’s departure, and cost €24.00 per adult, €17.00 for children aged 3-10 years, and children 2 years old and under are free.
 Pets are accepted on board.

 Get more information by calling (+34) 966.702.122 or 669.412.233, or visit the official Torrevieja tourist information website by clicking here.

 Visiting Spain this summer?
 Find holiday ideas and travel inspiration with our favourite recommended things to do on the Costa Blanca this summer.

 Page updated for 2019: This page was first published on 30th April 2018 and updated on 9th April 2019, and on 30th August for the current summer season.